Key Takeaways

 |

-When following a low histamine diet, it’s important not to stress over the occasional high-histamine meal—planned or accidental.
+When following a low-histamine diet, it’s important not to stress over the occasional high-histamine meal, whether it is planned or accidental.
 For most people, an 80:20 approach (staying on target 80% of the time) is enough to manage symptoms effectively.

-Histamine-intolerant folks usually notice their symptoms improve within 1–2 weeks of starting a low histamine diet.
+Histamine-intolerant people usually notice their symptoms improve within 1–2 weeks of starting a low-histamine diet.
 If not, and depending on their symptoms, we may move into trialing a low FODMAP diet or a Candida diet.

 Take Care of Your Gut Microbiota

-Alongside a low histamine diet it’s also helpful to support the health of the gut microbiota by taking probiotics.
-Though research is in its early stages, it’s thought that dysbiosis, or a disrupted balance of healthy bacteria in the gut, may play a role in histamine intolerance 15.
+Alongside a low-histamine diet it’s also helpful to support the health of the gut microbiota by taking probiotics.
+Though research is in its early stages, it’s thought that dysbiosis, or a disrupted balance of healthy bacteria in the gut, may play a role in histamine intolerance 1.

-For example, people with histamine intolerance may have reduced microbiota diversity and lower Bifidobacterium counts 16.
-They may also have higher levels of bacteria that secrete histamine 17.
+For example, people with histamine intolerance may have reduced microbiota diversity and lower Bifidobacterium counts 14.
+Their gut may also contain more bacteria that are capable of producing histamine 15.
 Such changes in healthy gut bacteria may contribute to inflammation of the gut lining (intestinal mucosa) and less effective DAO.

 In the clinic, we’ve found that the most effective probiotic is one that combines different species, such as a blend of Lactobacillus and Bifidobacterium species, a beneficial yeast, and a soil-based probiotic.

 Some out-of-date claims still lurking on the internet suggest that probiotics produce histamine and should be avoided in histamine intolerance.
-However, the only study we’ve found on probiotic histamine production showed that a multistrain probiotic made very little histamine in a petri dish 18.
+However, the only study we’ve found on probiotic histamine production showed that a multistrain probiotic made very little histamine in a Petri dish 16.

-What’s more compelling, though, is a meta-analysis (highest quality study of studies) that found that multi-strain probiotics can improve allergy symptoms related largely to histamine 19.
+What’s more compelling, though, is a meta-analysis (highest quality study of studies) that found that multi-strain probiotics can improve allergy symptoms (namely rhinitis) related largely to histamine 17.

 In addition to probiotics, a few other gut supports we’ve found clinically useful for patients with stubborn histamine-like symptoms include: